 The principles that made Harlow such a welcoming prospect for families and workers from London in the post-war years–including its proximity to the city, and an abundance of space and greenery–remain the same today.
 Building upon these ideals, Harlow Quarter is reviving the thriving, forward thinking spirit of Harlow.

-Copyright © 2021 Strawberry Star Homes – Harlow Town Centre - All Rights Reserved.
+Copyright © 2022 Strawberry Star Group – Harlow Quarter - All Rights Reserved.